 6.2.
-Define SIP Domain
+Specify SIP Domain

-Create a SIP domain for each domain for which Session Manager will need to be aware in order to route calls.
-Expand Elements > Routing and select Domains from the left navigation menu, click New (not shown).
+Create a SIP Domain for each domain for which Session Manager will need to be aware in order to route calls.
+Navigate to Elements > Routing and select Domains, click New (not shown).
 Enter the following values and use default values for remaining fields.

-- Name Enter the Domain Name specified for the SIP Gateway in Section 5.4.
+- Name Enter the Domain name specified for the SIP Gateway in Section 5.4.
 In the sample configuration, avaya.com was used

 - Type Verify SIP is selected

-- Notes Add a brief description [Optional]
+- Notes Add a brief description (Optional)